katherinebrown539/NEMO_II/README.md

 # TO-DO
 1) Investigate the coordinate ascent algorithm and fix any bugs.
-2) Better implement exit behavior.
+2) Implement better exit behavior.
-3) Complete any TO-DOs in the data or config sections
+3) Complete any TO-DOs in the data and/or config sections